 One of the attorneys joining the firm during the great land boom was Sherman Minton, a young, ambitious trial lawyer from Indiana.
 Mr. Minton later returned to his home state to pursue a political career and was elected to the United States Senate.
 During his years in Washington, D.C., Senator Minton became one of President Franklin D. Roosevelt’s closest confidants, and Roosevelt appointed him to the United States Court of Appeals in Chicago.
 President Truman later appointed Judge Minton to the United States Supreme Court, where he served with distinction.

 Just as Colonel Shutts saw the bright future of Miami in 1909, so too do we see the bright future of all of Florida today.
-To serve the needs of our clients, we have offices in Miami, Fort Lauderdale, West Palm Beach, Orlando, Sarasota, Tampa and Tallahassee.
+To serve the needs of our clients, we have offices in Fort Lauderdale, Jacksonville, Miami, Orlando, Sarasota, Tallahassee, Tampa and West Palm Beach.

 In the years to come, we will maintain our tradition of service to our clients.
 We will strive always to be worthy of the reputation established by our founders more than 100 years ago.